What is the FDCPA? What Does It Mean For Consumers?

 Who Does The FDCPA Apply To?

-In (slightly) plainer English?
-FDCPA applies to individuals or third-party agencies who regularly collect debt on another party’s behalf, or to a person or institution that uses some name other than its own in order to collect its own consumer debts.
+In simpler terms, the FDCPA applies to individuals or third-party agencies engaged in regular debt collection for another entity, as well as to entities that use a name other than their own to collect their consumer debts.

 What Does FDCPA Do For Consumers?